Adidas Al Rihla

-The Adidas Al Rihla (الْرِّحْلَة) is a ball for association football produced by Adidas.
-It was the official match ball of the 2022 FIFA World Cup in Qatar and has also been used as the official match ball for the Saudi Professional League and Qatar Stars League for the 2022-23 season.
+The Adidas Al Rihla (الْرِّحْلَة) is a ball used for association football and produced by Adidas.
+It was the official match ball of the 2022 FIFA World Cup in Qatar, and has also been used as the official match ball for the Saudi Professional League and for the Qatar Stars League for the 2022–23 season.
 The ball contains a suspended inertial measurement unit inside its bladder that supplies the video assistant referee with instantaneous, highly detailed ball movement data.
 The ball was designed for sustainability, being the first FIFA World Cup official match ball to be produced with environmentally friendly inks and adhesives.

 History

 Adidas unveiled Al Rihla on March 30, 2022.
 The presentation in Qatar featured former World Cup winners Kaká (Brazil) and Iker Casillas (Spain), as well as Farah Jefry (Saudi Arabia) and Nouf Al Anzi (United Arab Emirates).
 Al Rihla means The Journey or The Trip in Arabic.
 Rihla is also a traditional genre of Arabic literature about journeys, such as the 14th century travelogue of Ibn Battuta, known simply as The Rihla.

 About 70% of the world's supply of footballs is produced in Sialkot.
-Pakistani-based multinational company Forward Sports provided FIFA with 35% of over 300,000 Al Rihla match balls.
-It manufactured 5.5 million balls in 2022 including 60,000 high quality replicas used by teams for training in Qatar.
-Adidas subcontracted Forward Egypt, a subsidiary of Forward Sports, to produce 1500 balls.
-For souvenir sale, replicas of Al Rihla were also provided and produced by Adidas, but its production subcontracted to another company in Madiun, Indonesia, Global Way.
+Pakistani football manufacturing company Forward Sports provided FIFA with 35% of over 300,000 Al Rihla match balls.
+It manufactured 5.5 million balls in 2022, including 60,000 high quality replicas used by teams for training in Qatar.
+Adidas subcontracted Forward Egypt, a subsidiary of Forward Sports, to produce 1,500 balls.
+For souvenir sale, replicas of Al Rihla were also provided by Adidas, but its production subcontracted to another company in Madiun, Indonesia- Global Way.

-FIFA and Qatar Airways partnered with SpaceX on a Falcon 9 mission.
-On Eutelsat Hotbird 13F mission (launched on 15 October 2022), the first stage B1069.3 included a hosted promotional payload by FIFA, that was a box powered by Starlink containing 2 Adidas Al Rihla balls, that were to be used in 2022 FIFA World Cup in Qatar.
+FIFA and Qatar Airways partnered with SpaceX on a unique promotional element during the Eutelsat Hotbird 13F mission launched on 15 October 2022.

+On this flight, the Falcon 9 first stage booster B1069.3 carried a hosted promotional payload created for the 2022 FIFA World Cup in Qatar.

+The payload was a small box equipped with Starlink hardware, and inside it were two Adidas Al Rihla footballs (the official match balls of the tournament).
+The box remained attached to the first stage throughout the mission, and after landing, it was recovered along with the balls, which were then used for World Cup–related activities.